lucaschirruINAF/SRT-Documentation/antenna.rst

 SARDARA is a backend composed of seven fully-reconfigurable ROACH-2 boards that allow it to perform wide-band, full-Stokes observations.
 The many observing modes covered by SARDARA include: continuum, spectroscopy, spectro-polarimetry, as well as high-time resolution for pulsars and fast transients .
 Its sampling time can be set from 5ms to 1 s.
 It is the backend of choice for OTF spectro-polarimetric observations.
 Available configurations consist of:

-* 300 MHz bandwith with 1024 or 16384  channels
+* 420 MHz bandwith with 1024 or 16384  channels
 * 1500 MHz bandwidth with 1024 or 16384 channels

-The 300 MHz configurations should only be used with the L-Band receiver and the following RF filters: (3) 1350 - 1450 MHz or (5) 1625 - 1715 MHz, in order to avoid aliasing.
+The 420 MHz configurations should only be used with the L-Band receiver and the following RF filters: (3) 1350 - 1450 MHz or (5) 1625 - 1715 MHz, in order to avoid aliasing.

+SARDARA's spectral resolution and sensitivity is defined by its full 1500 MHz bandwidth.
+However only 1200 MHz of the full 1500 MHz bandwidth is usable, since the 1200 MHz filter of the Total Power backend is being used as input to SARDARA.

 More detailed information on the SARDARA backend can be found here: `SARDARA <https://www.worldscientific.com/doi/full/10.1142/S2251171718500046>`_.